homermultitext/hmt-editor-container/README.md

 ## Latest version: 1.0.0

 Images are tagged with versions according to semantic versioning.
-See [this blog post](https://medium.com/@mccode/using-semantic-versioning-for-docker-image-tags-dfde8be06699).
+(See [this blog post](https://medium.com/@mccode/using-semantic-versioning-for-docker-image-tags-dfde8be06699) for a full explanation.)

 ## What it does